shk94-png/portfolio-fa25-fa25-portfolio-portolios/_projects/WrenchDesign.md

 ---
 For this project I was assigned the job of designing, CAD modeling, and using ANSYS to analyze a wrench.
 I had to meet criteria for torque procuced, load point deflection, max normal stress, safety factor for strength, safety factor for crack growth, and safety factor for fatigue.
 I also had to pick a strain gauge and place it at a position on the wrench that would produce an allowed range of strain values.

 To do this, I controlled variables such as length, width, and thickness of the wrench, distance between the drive and the strain gauge, and the material used.
-I then used these specifications to make a CAD model in Fusion, and used ANSYS to verify that the design would survive the forces applied
+I then used these specifications to make a CAD model in Fusion, and used ANSYS to verify that the design would survive the forces applied.

+I used Ttitanium alloy Ti-6Al-4V, as a Matlab script I wrote informed me that it met all given material properites given the set of dimensions I made.
+It works especially well due to the strength and rigitidy of Titanium.

 [Download my report]({{ "/assets/MaterialsFinalHW.pdf" | relative_url }}) in PDF format here for more information.
-This contains more information about the CAD and FEM models, torque sensitivity information, and the strain gauge used.
+This contains more information about the CAD and FEM models, torque sensitivity information, strain & stress information, and the strain gauge used.